 A self-indulgent choice perhaps, Terry Gilliam’s Time Bandits was a video shop staple when I was growing up.
 A strange little film about time travel, family, and robbing historical figures, Time Bandits is a marvellously chaotic movie full of Monty Python-style gags that captures the spirit of being a child.
 It also features one of the bleakest endings of any film on this list, but that’s another story…

 Director Alfonso Cuarón manages to tell a dark, emotionally complex, and satisfying story that maintains the magic established in the first two films while also pushing the series in a far more adult direction.
-Combine Cuarón’s technical wizardry with the all-star cast put together by his predecessor Chris Colombus, and you end up with something rather enchanting.
+Combine Cuarón’s technical wizardry with the all-star cast put together by his predecessor Chris Colombus (as well as the new and, let’s be honest, superior Dumbledore), and you end up with something rather enchanting.
+Plus, it gave us the best Harry Potter character, Sirius Black…

 Jim Henson’s famed for the way he brought fantastical creatures to life, be they a frog named Kermit or whatever the hell the Skeksis, but the nadir of his career had to be Labyrinth.
 Officially a box-office bomb, Labyrinth has gone on to become a cult classic and is widely recognised these days as one of the best fantasy films ever made.